 The other style of Polvorones you see dusted in sugar and cinnamon or powdered sugar is also very popular.
 The recipes are pretty close as far as ingredients go.
 I made a few minor adjustments to the original recipe I shared and I am pretty happy these!
 And with all that delicious Cabot butter, how could I go wrong?
 This is the first time I have fused the three colors together though.
 Just a bit of a challenge, but not that difficult.
 The key is to work quickly while dough is cool.
 It’s a fun recipe for kids, but really delicious with some café for us big kids.
 Any little details that remind me of home are worth trying to re-create.
 I may not be able to return home, but I can bring a little bit of home into my kitchen everyday! #foodieforlife #beingmexican

 Polvorones~ Tri-Colored Mexican Cookie

-1 large egg
+- 1 large egg

-1 teaspoon vanilla
+- 1 1/2 teaspoons vanilla

-1 teaspoon baking soda
+- 1 teaspoon baking soda

-2 1/4 cups all purpose flour
+- 2 1/4 cups all purpose flour

-1 1/2 tablespoons cocoa powder
+- 1 1/2 tablespoons cocoa powder

-Red and yellow food coloring
+- Red and yellow food coloring

-Extra's~ Sugar for sprinkling, jam or jelly and chocolate spread
+- Extra's~ Sugar for sprinkling jam or jelly and chocolate spread

-1. In a large bowl, cream the butter and powdered sugar until smooth.
+In a large bowl, cream the shortening and powdered sugar until smooth.
 While mixer is on low, mix in the egg, vanilla and baking soda.
-Gradually beat in as much of flour as you can with the mixer.
+Gradually mix in as much of flour as you can with the mixer.
 Using a wooden spoon, stir in the remaining flour.
 If dough is crumbly, gently knead the dough with your hands.
 Mine was pretty smooth.

-2. Divide dough into three equal parts into glass bowls.
+- Divide dough into three equal parts into glass bowls.
 To color, add a couple of drops of red food coloring and work into dough with your hands until desired color of pink.
 Do the same for the yellow color.
 To the third section of dough, mix in the cocoa powder until well blended.
 Chill the dough for 20 minutes.